RafiqulT1/software_project_course/docs/ollamarunner.md

 4. Interact with the chat:
    - Speak when prompted "Listening..."
    - The script will automatically detect when you stop talking.
+   - If you cough or clear your throat, the assistant will react.
    - Wait for the assistant's voice response.
    - Ask questions about your past conversation, like "What did we talk about last time?"
    - Press Ctrl+C to exit.